 A former modern dancer with STREB Extreme Action, Christine McQuade has studied Wu Ming Qigong and traditional Chinese healing arts with Grandmaster Nan Lu, OMD, and the Tao of Healing for nineteen years.
 Through hundreds of hours of training with the Traditional Chinese Medicine World Foundation in New York City, Christine is certified as a Dragon’s Way Qigong and Qigong for Women’s Health instructor, and is a certified practitioner of two healing modalities: Qigong Meridian Therapy and Medical Qigong.

 Christine helps individuals and groups discover sensible and practical ways to integrate mind, body, and spirit into exercise, health, and healing.
-Since 2003, she taught in the Hudson Valley and the New York City, including at the Spirituality Mind Body Summer Institute, Teachers College, Columbia University, Suffern Free Library, the Brooklyn Society for Ethical Culture, Melt Massage, Midland Park Continuing Education, Shakti Yoga & Living Arts, Trilok Fusion Center for the Arts, the Brearley School, Mother Cabrini High School, the Union Theological Seminary, and the American Taoist Healing center.
+Since 2003, she has taught in the Hudson Valley, New York City, and more recently Sillicon Valley, including at the Spirituality Mind Body Summer Institute, Teachers College, Columbia University, LGS Recreation, Suffern Free Library, the Brooklyn Society for Ethical Culture, Melt Massage, Midland Park Continuing Education, Shakti Yoga & Living Arts, Trilok Fusion Center for the Arts, the Brearley School, the Riverdale Country School, Mother Cabrini High School, the Union Theological Seminary, and the American Taoist Healing center.

 A mother of three, Christine recently moved to the San Francisco Bay Area.

 I stumbled on Qigong by accident.